holdenc20/Animator/resources/README.md

 <h3>Overview of io</h3>
 The io of our program takes in up to 4 parameters from main: speed, input, output, and viewType.
-The main method processes these by first creating the correct View implementation using the ViewFactory class based on viewType, then the method processes the input file with a TweenModelBuilder to initialize our animatior.
+As of now, the main method just creates a constructor with its given arguments.
+When created, the controller class processes these by first creating the correct View implementation using the ViewFactory class based on viewType, then the method processes the input file with a TweenModelBuilder to initialize our animatior.
 Then this animator and the tickrate are then passed into the view along with the given output.
 Lastly, the render method is called and the view begins to output.
+The controller also handles user input from the view through ActionListeners and ChangeListener.

 <h3>Structure</h3>
 <h2>Shape diagram:</h2>